A-Amaury/odin-recipes/README.md

 # odin-recipes

-This is a website for finding a some recipes.
+This is a website for finding some recipes.

 The goals are to practice:
 - *HTML basics*, such as elements, absolute and relative links;